untoldengine/UntoldEngine/docs/Architecture/batchingSystem.md

 The renderer uses **cluster-level frustum culling** to determine which batch groups to submit.
 Each `BatchGroup` carries a precomputed world-space AABB (`boundingBox`) covering all geometry in the group.
 The render passes test each group's AABB directly against the current-frame frustum — **one AABB test per batch group, not one per entity**.
 Groups whose AABB is fully outside the frustum are skipped without any entity-level traversal.

-For batch groups that survive the AABB test, each `BatchGroup` is one draw call with its merged buffer.
-100 entities sharing one material = **1 draw call**, submitted only when the group's spatial bounds are within the frustum.
+For batch groups that survive the AABB test and scene-channel visibility filter, each `BatchGroup` is one draw call with its merged buffer.
+100 entities sharing one material and channel mask = **1 draw call**, submitted only when the group's spatial bounds are within the frustum and its channels are visible.

 Per-entity batching membership (`entityToBatch`) is still maintained and used by non-batched rendering paths and by tests.